 Optimise your site for smartphones because many mobile device-based users are going to be visiting.
 This includes far more than the basics like resizing and readability.
 Payment portals and mobile-friendly options can make for increased sales because if a user has to switch devices to make a purchase, they may as well stay on the original device and find a site, that caters to their needs more effectively.
 These sorts of things can keep a user engaged with your content.

 Another good bit of content marketing strategy is adding visual media options.
-Having more videos can drive up user interest and generally make harder to understand products an easier sell.
+Having more videos can drive up user interest and generally make harder-to-understand products an easier sell.
 Engaging your target audience with an easy introduction video or even a helpful infographic can go a long way.
-Customers that visit a business website may leave if the text and information comes off as convoluted or too time-consuming.
+Customers that visit a business website may leave if the text and information come off as convoluted or too time-consuming.

 Speaking of appealing to potential customers…